mkazhdan/MoebiusRegistration/README.md

 <DETAILS>
 <SUMMARY>
 <font size="+1"><b>Register</b></font>:
-Performs fast spherical correlation to align the rotational component of the Moebius transformation and outputs the transformed source.
+Performs fast spherical correlation to align the rotational component of the M&ouml;bius transformation and outputs the transformed source.
 (The transformed source is obtained by rotating the parametric positions and, optionally, by replacing the source vertex positions with the corresponding target vertex positions.)
 </SUMMARY>
 <dt><b>--in</b> &lt;<i>input source/target</i>&gt;</dt>
 <dd> These pair of strings are the names of the source and target file from which the spherical parameterizations will be read.<br>